fablabbcn/mdef-docs/docs/2025-26/year-1/t-3/the-atlas-of-weak-signals/index.md

 Different methodological strategies that will allow the development of the learning skills and results.
 Example:
-- Horizon Scanning
-- CIPHER workshop sheet and methodology

-Other types of learning strategies associated with the program experience.
-Example:
 - Peer learning.
 - Team-based learning.
 - Critical Inquiry